 This chapter provides further information about the protection of personal data within MarginUp!.
 Personal data will be collected from human participants by means of personal interviews, surveys, group discussions and participatory workshops within WP1, WP2, WP4, WP5, WP6 and WP7.
 The chapter addresses the requirement related to Data Protection Officers (DPO) or Data Protection Policies of the involved partners.
-It includes a description of the technical and organisational measures that will be implemented to safeguard the rights and freedoms of the participants, a description of the security measures that will be implemented to prevent unauthorised access to personal data, and a description of the anonymisation/pseudonymisation techniques that will be used.
+It includes a description of the technical and organisational measures that will be implemented to prevent unauthorised access to personal data, and a description of the anonymisation/pseudonymisation techniques that will be used.
 Further details and confirmations with respect to the transfer of personal data between EU and non-EU countries and the use of secondary data are provided.